austin-crime/austin-crime/README.md

 pip install sodapy
 pip install geopandas
 ```
 4. (Optional) Creating an app token is generally recommended for using the Socrata API with sodapy, however for the purposes of recreating this project it is not necessary.
 If you are interested in creating an app token follow the instructions [here](https://support.socrata.com/hc/en-us/articles/210138558-Generating-an-App-Token).
-Put your app token in a env.py file like so:
+Put your app token in an env.py file like so:
 ```python
 app_token = 'your_app_token'
 ```